Sarthaksaraf96/Travel-Pakage-Prediction-Pricee/README.md

 - provides an App Engine for hosting web applications, Cloud SQL for database management, and Google Cloud Functions for serverless computing.
 Google Maps Platform provides geolocation and mapping services, while Cloud Vision API and Natural Language API offer image and text analysis capabilities.
 Google's AI and ML tools, like TensorFlow, can be utilized for advanced analytics and recommendation systems.
 - Scalability:
   - Google Cloud offers autoscaling features, and Google Kubernetes Engine (GKE) is a managed Kubernetes service for containerized applications.
 Google App Engine automatically scales web applications based on traffic.
--Integration:
+- Integration:
   - Google Cloud offers Pub/Sub for messaging and Cloud Functions for event-driven integrations.
 Google Cloud Endpoints is a tool for creating, deploying, and managing APIs.
 Firebase Cloud Functions can also be used for serverless integrations.

 > [!TIP]
 > In summary, AWS, Azure, and Google Cloud each offer powerful and comprehensive cloud computing solutions, catering to diverse needs and preferences in the digital landscape.
 AWS boasts a vast array of services, providing a solid foundation for building robust applications, and is often favored for its extensive ecosystem.